doug-pires/de-fipe/docs/RFC.md

 We are going to scrape data from the website [FIPE](https://veiculos.fipe.org.br/).
 - **Goal**: Deploy the pipeline into Databricks
 - **Non-Goals**: Pay attention if raises exception, because `xpaths` changes a lot.
-- **Milestone** Install a Google Chrome browser into the Job Clusters to do the scraper for us.
+- **Milestone**: Install a Google Chrome browser into the Job Clusters to do the scraper for us.
-- **Main Audience** : Other interested engineers and I.
+- **Main Audience**: Other interested engineers and I.
 # Requirements ( High Level functional requirement )
 1. Run the pipeline once a month.
 2. Use [Delta Lake](https://delta.io/) as Storage framework.